STP Broker vs ECN Broker Explained

 Conclusion

-Possibly the best model out of the three NDD options is the STP, which is the model used by Admirals.
+Possibly the best model out of the three NDD options is the STP, which is the model used by Admiral Markets.
 However, the hybrid model is also an excellent option for Forex traders.
 With both the STP and the ECN models, brokers avoid market-making.
 It is a win-win situation for traders and brokers alike.
 Brokers do not want traders to lose, because they will earn more from spreads or commissions the longer that traders are using their service to trade.

 Continue Reading: